Transportation Electrification Branch

 FHWA Charging and Fueling Infrastructure Program

-The Notice of Funding Opportunity for round two of the federal Charging and Fueling Infrastructure (CFI) Program was released on May 30.
+The Notice of Funding Opportunity for Round 2 of the federal Charging and Fueling Infrastructure (CFI) Program was released on May 30, 2024.
 CFI is designed to accelerate an electrified and alternative fuel transportation system that is convenient, affordable, reliable, equitable, accessible, and safe.

-Deadline to apply for reconsideration of non-awarded Round 1 applicants: July 1, 2024
+The application period for reconsideration of non-awarded Round 1 applicants closed on July 1, 2024.

-Request a letter of support or partnership for a CFI Project signed by a Caltrans District Director by contacting your Caltrans District Representative.
+Interested applicants were able to request a letter of support or partnership for a CFI Project signed by a Caltrans District Director by contacting their Caltrans District Representative.